Free March Unit Studies and Lessons

 Pi Day (March 14th)

-Pi Day recognizes the mathematical value used to represent the ratio of the circumference of a circle to its diameter.
-Pi rounded to the hundredth place value is 3.14, so this day was chosen for Pi Day.
+Pi Day celebrates the mathematical constant used to represent the ratio of a circle’s circumference to its diameter.
+Pi, rounded to the hundredth place value, is 3.14, so this day was chosen for Pi Day.

 - Kristin Moon Science– activities and lessons